Marketing automation improves customer satisfaction whilst freeing up resource in both the marketing and customer service functions of a business.

 It’s important to know from the start of a strategy what you want from an automation campaign.
 Using a content management system such as Episerver CMS, we can segment visitors based on questions such as:

 If existing customers continue to get value from you, they’ll stay as customers and be less inclined to look elsewhere.
 Every interaction with you can help you to understand customers more, providing offers, valuable content and relevant products.
 For example, your Facebook and Google ads are most likely very specific.
 The landing page that your ad takes a customer to should be relevant to the ad that brought the visitor to it.
-The problem starts when a visitors moves away from your landing page - is this relevant experience reflected throughout the site?
+The problem starts when a visitor moves away from your landing page - is this relevant experience reflected throughout the site?
 Most businesses have a number of products, services and therefore, customer segments.
 You need to quickly determine what type of customer someone is and make your conversion process far more effective.

-Using Episerver CMS, as soon as a visitor enters your site, you can use contextual data: whether they came to the site by clicking a particular ad, their IP address, and by extension their country, city and employer.
+Using Episerver CMS, as soon as a visitor enters your site, you can use contextual data: whether they came to the site by clicking a particular ad, their IP address, and by extension their country, city or employer.
 With this information, Episerver’s marketing platform can deliver a relevant experience for the user, that goes beyond the first landing page that they see.
 You can also use behavioral data, gathered when a visitor moves through your site and in between each visit to your site, to craft content on every page.

 Episerver’s CMS is equipped to do this for you automatically, so visitors will see content that is most relevant to them, regardless of their entry point to the website.